Installation

 EggLib is tested under Python 3.7 and above (up to 3.11).
 Binary distributions are available for MacOSX (10.9+) and Windows (8 or above).

-If you plan to compile EggLib from source, you’ll need the development libraries for your version of Python and the htslib` library with its headers (package libhts-dev from the Ubuntu package manager).
+If you plan to compile EggLib from source, you’ll need the development libraries for your version of Python and possibly the htslib library (see below).

-For using any function of the wrappers module, the corresponding program must be found in your system and EggLib should be configured accordingly (see Configuring external applications).
+For using any function of the wrappers module, the corresponding program must be found in your system and EggLib should be configured accordingly (see Configuring paths).

 Other requirements are Python packages click and platformdirs for the main package, svgwrite, sphinx and numpydoc for generating the documentation and scipy for running tests.
 They can all be treated easily by using the package manager pip.